Microscope slide scanner for pathology

 Superior to the glass version

 Digital slides do not require physical space for storage.
-Moreover, the quality of slides does not deteriorate over time, and digital scans are non-breakable.
-In conclusion, cataloging and retrieval are effortless in digital pathology.
+The quality of slides does not deteriorate over time, and digital scans are non-breakable.
+Cataloging and retrieval are effortless in digital pathology.

 Most of all, microscopes are not required to view the slides.
 PCs, laptops, and even mobiles are sufficient for learning pathology.
 You can access your pathology files online anytime from anywhere.
 They are just available 24×7.

-In this case, it is possible to annotate digital slides to explain some features.
+It is possible to annotate digital slides to explain some features.
 Also, pathologists can view more than one digital slide simultaneously to compare differences.
-Lastly, analytical software can help in the quantitative image.
+Analytical software can help in the quantitative image.

 I don’t need to wait for a free scanner and send huge files through an e-mail.
 The software does all the work for me.
 PathoCam is basically faster, more accurate and cheaper than an ordinary scanner.
 Since the samples are stored in the cloud, I can view all my samples on a tablet or laptop from anywhere in the world.